bonny/WordPress-Simple-History/readme.txt

 ## Changelog

 = 2.2n (July 2018) =
 - Add support for the [Jetpack plugin](https://wordpress.org/plugins/jetpack/).
-To begin with, module activations and deactivations will be logged.
+To begin with, activation and deactivation of Jetpack modules is logged.
 - Add logging of translation updates, so now you can see when a plugin or a theme has gotten new translations.

 = 2.25 (July 2018) =